wue-econometrics/shiny-distributions-eng/docs/ExponentialDistribution_eng.md

 $$ f(x) = \begin{cases} \alpha \exp(-\alpha x) & \text{for}\quad x \geq 0 \\\\
 0 & \text{otherwise} \end{cases} $$

-### Distribution function
+### Cumulative distribution function

-The distribution function is defined as:
+The cumulative distribution function (cdf) is given by:

 $$ F(x) = P(X \leq x) = \int^{x}_{-\infty}f(t) dt $$

-The value of the distribution function specifies the probability that the random variable $X$ is less than or equal to $x$.
+The value of the cumulative distribution function is the probability that the random variable $X$ is less than or equal to $x$.

 ### Quantile function